 And that's all there is to it ... so easy, right?

 The sweetener will keep for about one month in the refrigerator.
 If you add flavorings, you should use it within one to two weeks.

 Now that you've made a batch, are you wondering how to use it?
 You can use this liquid sweetener anywhere that regular sugar might not dissolve well (especially in cold drinks), or in recipes that need a little extra sweetness.
 Here are some ideas:

 - Cocktails - Many drink recipes call for this versatile sweetener.
-Some of my faves include the Classic Daiquiri, Old Fashioned (try it in this Rum Old Fashioned, too), Paloma, French 75, Whiskey Sour, Apple Cider Moscow Mule, and the Margarita.
+Some of my faves include the Classic Daiquiri, Old Fashioned (try it in this Rum Old Fashioned, too), Paloma, French 75, Irish Iced Coffee, Whiskey Sour, Apple Cider Moscow Mule, and the Margarita.

 - Coffee - If you're a coffee lover like me, then you'll want to keep a jar in your fridge at all times!
-It's the PERFECT way to sweeten Iced Coffee, and you can easily get creative with flavorings to liven up your morning latte, too ... check out the next section for details.
+It's the PERFECT way to sweeten Iced Coffee (or Instant Iced Coffee), lattes, and more, and you can easily get creative with flavorings to liven up your morning latte, too ... check out the next section for details.

 - Tea - Use this sweet syrup to add a touch of sweetness to your fave hot or iced tea.

 - Lemonade - There's nothing better on a hot day than a refreshing glass of this tart drink, and it couldn't be easier to make.
 Whip up a batch in minutes using this easy Lemonade recipe from Simply Recipes.